-We extend your cover at no charge if an unexpected event means you cannot return home
+We can extend your cover at no charge if an unexpected event means you can't return home

-If an unexpected event that we cover stops you from returning home before the date your insurance ends, you can access extended cover at no charge by calling 1800 196 484 or emailing us at: info@scti.com.au
+If an unexpected event that we cover stops you from returning home before the date your insurance ends, we continue to cover you at no charge.

+Tell us if you need to extend your cover by calling 1800 196 484 or emailing us at: info@scti.com.au.